Fortunemiles/ecommerce-profitability-analysis/README.md

 The main objectives of this project are to:

-- Analyze overall sales and profit performance.
+- Analyze overall revenue, profit, and profit margin.
-- Identify the most and least profitable products and categories.
+- Identify revenue and profitability trends over time.
-- Understand customer purchasing behavior.
+- Compare profitability across different product categories.
-- Analyze revenue and profit trends over time.
+- Analyze revenue performance across different order methods.
-- Identify high-value customers.
+- Evaluate the relationship between discounts and profitability.
-- Compare sales performance across different customer segments and regions.
+- Identify the top-performing products by revenue.
-- Identify products with strong sales but weak profitability.
+- Analyze the geographical distribution of revenue.
-- Calculate key business performance metrics.
+- Develop an interactive Tableau dashboard to communicate key findings.
-- Develop actionable recommendations based on the analysis.
+- Translate the analysis into clear business insights that can support data-driven decision-making.

 ---